Food and Drug Administration

 The Agency intends to use this publication to further its objective of obtaining input and comment on the publication itself and related Agency procedures.
-Therefore, if you have comments on how the publication can be improved, please send them to the Director, Division of Labeling and Program Support HFD-610, Office of Generic Drugs, Center for Drug and Evaluation and Research, 7620 Standish Place, Rockville, MD 20855.
+Therefore, if you have comments on how the publication can be improved, please send them to the Director, Division of Legal & Regulatory Support, Office of Generic Drugs, Center for Drug and Evaluation and Research, 7620 Standish Place, Rockville, MD 20855-2773.
 Comments received are publicly available to the extent allowable under the Freedom of Information regulations.

-Under the 1984 Amendments, some drug products are given tentative approvals.
-The Agency will not include drug products with tentative approval in the List; however, they are available at ANDA Approvals.
-When the tentative approval becomes a full approval through a subsequent action letter to the application holder, the Agency will list the drug product and the final approval date in the appropriate approved drug product list.
+Under the FD&C Act, some drug products are given tentative approvals.
+The Agency will not include drug products with tentative approvals in the List.
+Tentative approval lists are available on FDA's website at Drug Approval Reports.
+When the tentative approval becomes a full approval through a subsequent action letter to the applicant, the Agency will list the drug product and the final approval date in the appropriate approved drug product list.

 Distributors or repackagers of products on the List are not identified.
 Because distributors or repackagers are not required to notify FDA when they shift their sources of supply from one approved manufacturer to another, it is not possible to maintain complete information linking product approval with the distributor or repackager handling the products.